-Bgo.com originated from a brand called Xbingo which was launched on it’s own platform by the then owners of Costa Bingo.
-Xbingo moved away from that stable, changed it’s name and eventually gave up with it’s own software and joined the Virtue Fusion stable.
-The site is perhaps most well known for employing Austin Powers star, Verne Troyer, as “The Boss of Bgo.com”.
+Bgo.com began life as Xbingo a proprietary platform from the then owners of Costa Bingo.
+Xbingo moved away from that stable, changed it’s name to Bgo.com.
+They eventually gave up with developing their own bingo software and joined the Virtue Fusion stable.
+The site is best known for using the late Austin Powers star, Verne Troyer in the role as “The Boss of Bgo.com”.
 They’ve also had celebrity endorsements from Dan Bilzerian and even Paris Hilton, who currently features in the casino area.

 14 Bingo Rooms

 New players also have access to a free bingo room for seven days.
 To access this room all you need to do is spend just 1p daily on bingo tickets.
 Don’t miss your chance to win a share of £10 bonus cash every day at 12pm, 3pm, 6pm and 9pm!

 The Bgo Bingo section comprises a number of rooms that offer 75 and 90 ball bingo.
 There’s Peggy’s Place, Need For Speed, Deal Or No Deal, Who Wants To Be A Millionaire, Fairy Delight, Seaside Bingo and our favourite Cheap As Chips.
 Note that most of these rooms are part of the Virtue Fusion platform.
 However we believe that Fairy Delight is exclusive to Bgo players.
 In total there’s 14 rooms to choose from so plenty of options!
 Surprisingly though there’s no Bouncy Balls, Cash Cubes or Bgo’s own 50 ball variant as you find on other Virtue Fusion brands.